ansys/pyensight/doc/source/calc_functions.rst

 .. admonition::  Algorithm: Gradient

-    If the variable is at the element, then it is moved to the nodes.
+    If the variable is at the element, it is moved to the nodes.
 Each element is then mapped to a normalized element and the Jacobian is calculated for the transformation from the element to the normalized element.
     Next, the inverse Jacobian is calculated for this transformation and used to compute the Jacobian for the scalar variable.
 Therefore, the chain rule is used with the inverse Jacobian of the transformation and the Jacobian of the scalar